-You must provide evidence that your written and spoken English is at a level that will enable you to succeed in your studies.
+Regardless of your nationality or country of residence, you must demonstrate a level of English language competency at a level that will enable you to succeed in your studies.

-For SQA and GCSE students, unless a higher level is specified in the stated entry requirements, a pass is required in English at the following grades or higher:
+For SQA, GCSE and IB students, unless a higher level is specified in the stated entry requirements, a pass is required in English at the following grades or higher:

-Meeting the minimum academic entry requirements does not guarantee the offer of a place.
-Entrance to the Medical School is extremely competitive and each application is assessed independently by two selectors against the academic and non-academic criteria.
-A weighting for the UKCAT is added and applications are placed in rank order.
-Offers are made to the highest scoring applicants.
-As a result of the level of competition for places, many high-quality applicants are unsuccessful.
+Meeting the entry requirements does not guarantee the offer of a place.
+Entrance to the Medical School is extremely competitive and each application is assessed independently by two members of admissions staff against the academic criteria, which is then added to the weightings applied to an applicant's Situational Judgement Test and total UCAT score.
+Thereafter applications are placed in rank order.
+The top scoring 700 applicants (approximately) will be invited to attend a half day assessment day/interview at Edinburgh Medical School.